 Given current difficulty, a block is found roughly every 10 minutes across the network.

 Example using a top ASIC from this guide: at 860 TH/s, if the network is around 600–800 EH/s, you might expect roughly 0.00048–0.00065 BTC per day before power and fees.
-At that pace, earning 1 BTC would take about 1,500–2,100 days (roughly 4–6 years).
-If network difficulty rises (network hashrate increases), it takes longer; if it falls, it takes less time.
+At that pace, earning 1 BTC could take about 1,500–2,100 days (roughly 4–6 years).
+If network hashrate rises, it typically takes longer; if it falls, it can take less time.

 How Can I Make $100 a Day Mining Bitcoin in 2026?

 Worked example (illustrative): assume a 2% pool fee, electricity at $0.07/kWh, BTC at $100,000, and network hashrate around 600 EH/s.
 A single 860 TH/s unit might produce about 0.00065 BTC/day (~$65/day) before costs.
-Two such units would be ~1.72 PH/s and ~0.0013 BTC/day (~$130/day) before costs.
-Power would be about 22.36 kW total, or ~537 kWh/day, costing about $37.60/day at $0.07/kWh; after a 2% pool fee, that scenario lands in the neighborhood of $90/day net.
-To reach $100/day net under the same assumptions, you’d typically need either cheaper power, higher BTC price, lower difficulty, or more hashrate (for example, adding another high-efficiency unit).
+Two units could produce about 0.0013 BTC/day (~$130/day) before costs.
+Power for that setup would be about 22.36 kW total, or roughly 537 kWh/day, costing around $37.60/day at $0.07/kWh.
+After a 2% pool fee, that scenario could land close to $90/day net.
+To reach $100/day net under similar assumptions, you’d generally need cheaper power, higher BTC price, lower difficulty, or more hashrate (for example, adding another high-efficiency unit).

 Are Bitcoin Miners Worth It?